Oahu, Molokai, Molokini and Maui

 We chartered three boats from Honolulu Sailing Company; however, they would only charter to us with a local captain, since none in our Club had any local knowledge.
 This proved to be of as much value on land as on the water.
 Joining us were Captains Greg on Gauguin, Nate (No Hurry), and Ryan (Naia, the one catamaran in our flotilla), with Club skippers Mia McCroskey, Steve Krakauer and Bob Rainey, respectively, acting as first mates.
 The other members enjoying paradise were Nancy Beirne, John Francischetti, Joel Mack, and Lisa Travaly (Gauguin); Corry Grant, Cindy Persaud, Karen Strouse, and Walt Wronka (No Hurry); and Linda Baker, Mary Ann Gordon, Nancy Mathiesen, and Doug Otte (Naia).

-As this was the first time for many, a number of people decided to arrive a few days early.
+As this was their first trip to Hawaii, several people decided to arrive a few days early.
 By Saturday afternoon all had safely arrived and proceeded to the supermarket for provisioning, followed by dinner at various nearby eateries.
 It was then an early bedtime, especially for those still on east coast time (five hours later), as Sunday morningís departure would need to be early.

 Mary Ann: "Tonight we had a traditional Club appetizer party.
 Food was plentiful, as was laughter and Steve's famous piŮa coladas.
 Boats were quiet by 10:00 pm.
 About 10:45, Captain Ryan, sleeping topside, heard a loud pop!
 He was the only person who heard the stern line snap as gentle waves made our fenders squeak.
 However, the sound of his running feet (always a signal of a problem) directly above our cabin roused Linda and me.
 Once we were on deck, Ryan explained from shore where he was trying to secure what was left of the stern line to .... something!
 There werenít a lot of choices other than the rusting piece of iron that had cut through the old stern line.
 So for a few minutes, as a flashlight was found and some options weighed, Ryan pulled the stern about 20 feet back to the wall.
 Linda suggested a cleat she spotted slightly ahead of the stern and Ryan agreed it was the best choice.
 We found a newer line and Naia's stern was made secure, as well as the other boats tied to it.
 As we made our way back to our bunks, we laughed because we knew an even worse wake-up had been avoided and we vowed never to tie up like that again."